dvershinin/fedflare/README.md

 ## How this works

-This script requests every repo's repomd.xml from Cloudflare and Fedora servers, and compares their `Last-Modified` response headers.
+This script requests every repo's repomd.xml from Fedora servers, and then caches it locally.
-Different values will mean that the `repomd.xml` will be added to the batch for purging on Cloudflare.
+Changes in cache state for a repomd.xml will mean that the repomd.xml needs to be invalidated.

 As such, we have a highly-cacheable CDN of Fedora repositories, hosted on Cloudflare, with virtually no stale data whatsoever.